NeoVintageous/NeoVintageous/README.md

 A feature comparative to the [`.vimrc`](https://neovim.io/doc/user/usr_05.html#05.1) file.
 The file is located at `Packages/User/.vintageousrc` and is read during startup.
 There is limited support, the following are supported in basic use-cases: `:let mapleader=`, `:map`, `:nmap`, `:omap`, and `:vmap`.

-The character " (the double quote mark) starts a comment.
+    " The character " (the double quote mark) starts a comment

     let mapleader=,